-This article covers the difference between each level of user in your monday.com account.
+This article covers the difference between each type of user in your monday.com account.
 Keep reading to learn more. 👇

-To explain it simply, an admin is kind of like a super user with some cool super monday.com powers.
-But really, the admin has the ability to oversee the entire account; managing everything from users and boards to security and billing.
-This allows for one team member (or more if you choose) to manage his/her team effectively and securely.
+To explain it simply, an admin is kind of like a "super user" which has the ability to oversee the entire account; managing everything from users and boards to security and billing.
+This allows for one team member (or more if you choose) to manage their team effectively and securely.
 Check out this article to learn more about what is an admin and how to add one.

-Team members are your teammates or employees in your department or organization with whom you work with everyday!
-They can see all information on Main Boards, and can be invited to collaborate easily on both shareable and private boards.
+Team members are your teammates or employees in your department or organization whom you work with everyday!
+They can see all information on Main boards, and can be invited to collaborate easily on both Shareable and Private boards.

 - Create and edit a board